d2cml-ai/HDMjl.jl/README.md

 julia> Y = X * beta + randn(n);
 ```

 The Post-Lasso procedure fits an OLS regression excluding the variables not previously selected by Lasso.
 The `rlasso` algorithm uses the standard errors of the residuals from this regression to evaluate whether there has been a gain in the goodness of the fit in the current iteration.
+Just like most of the functions in the package, `rlasso` returns a dictionary with the results of the regression.

 We can estimate the models using Lasso